 Because the most profound truths and realities are often found in tension, the deeper truths to be discovered within are easily missed, misapplied, or misunderstood.

-Like walking a tightrope (or fence...at the apex of truths in tension), if you lean too far to one side or the other you fall off and away from the truth God desires we uncover within the tension.
+Like walking a tightrope or fence - i.e. at the apex of truths in tension - if you lean too far to one side or the other you fall off and away from the truth God desires we uncover within the tension.

-We prefer "either-or" scenarios because ironically, it's a form of control (or rather an attempt at a false sense of control).
+We prefer an "either-or" scenarios because ironically, it's a form of control (or rather an attempt at a false sense of control).
 We don't like doing a balancing act.
 It takes a lot of effort (trust) and can be uncomfortable and even exhausting.
 The desire to feel settled ("off the fence") versus feeling unsettled creates stress.
-We don't like stress, we prefer control and comfort, which is a false sense of comfort.
+We don't like stress, we prefer comfort and try to use control via logic to obtain it, which is a false sense of comfort.

 Feeling "settled" is a control thing, tension is a "faith" thing.
 What we can't control creates tension and requires trust.